GitauHarrison/notes/video_call_app.md

 TWILIO_API_KEY_SECRET=
 ```

 Our application instance imports the routes module.
-We need to update it to render the home page.
+We need to update this module to render the home page.

 `app/routes.py`
 ```python